antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 <!--- TODO:
 - DOES IT ALSO AFFECT CHASE ITEMS?
 - DOES IT WORK IN FRACTIONS?
 E.G. ITEM DROP CHANCE: 1/5000, will do 10% MF DO ANYTHING IN THIS PARTICULAR CASE? -->

+### Belt Slots
+Increases the amount of potion slots.

 ----